neapsix/neapsix.github.io/content/posts/2021/20210416_Best_Backup_Client_II.md

 ```
 >##### Don't do this!
 >This command is missing two parameters that you should always include when creating a real vdev:
 > * First, always check your drive's physical block size and specify the correct `ashift` value.
-You usually would need `-o ashift=12` or `13` in this command when adding modern drives with a 4k or 5k block size.
-These ancient drives actually have a physical block size of 512k so the default ashift value of 9 is correct.
-Check yours with `smartctl -i <disk>` (keeping in mind that most drives report a logical blocksize of 512k for compatibility reasons).
-On Linux, you can skip installing smartmontools and use `lsblk -o name,phy-sec`).
+You usually would need `-o ashift=12` or `13` in this command when adding modern drives with a 4k or 5k block size, respectively.
+These ancient drives actually have a physical block size of 512, so the default ashift value of 9 is correct.
+Check yours with `smartctl -i <disk>`, keeping in mind that most drives report a logical blocksize of 512 for compatibility reasons.
+On Linux, you can skip installing smartmontools and use `lsblk -o name,phy-sec`.
 > * Second, you should specify the drives with /dev/diskid/DISK-XXX (on FreeBSD) or /dev/disk/by-id/ata-XXX (on Linux).
 I used the assigned disk identifiers because the VM doesn't present disk IDs, and I won't ever need to swap or replace the drives in the VM.

 I also enabled compression and disabled access times to match my real storage pool and set FreeBSD to mount zpools at startup: